unumux/spiderpig/README.md

 - `queue_updated` - fired when an item is added to the queue.
 Passes the entire queue as an argument
 - `request_start` - fired when an attempt to load a queue item starts.
 Passes the individual queue item
 - `passing_link_found` - fired when a link in the queue loads.
-Passes the individual queue item that passed
+Passes the individual queue item (URL) that passed, and an object containing the entire response (in the format of { response })
 - `failing_link_found` - fired when a link in the queue fails to load.
 Passes the individual queue item that failed
 - `finished` - fired when the entire queue has been processed